Bubblr-Inc/ai-vault-aws-installation/README.md

 - No public access to S3 is required for the installation.

 ### Customer Data
- - Customer data is limited to a users e-mail address.
+ - Customer data stored by AI Vault is limited to a user's e-mail address.
 This address is stored in an encrypted format in the database at the column level.
 This RDS database will be encrypted at rest by default.

  ## Build or prepare the infrastructure.